Cold Jupiters and small planets: Friends, foes, or indifferent? A search for correlations with the largest exoplanet samples: Samples and radial velocity data

 \subsection{Radial velocity comparison samples}

-As comparison samples to estimate $f_{\rm CJ}$, we considered the three largest RV surveys with high-precision RVs to our knowledge, namely the AAT, CLS, and HARPS surveys, after applying the same criteria (2) and (3) as above for consistency.
-This led to 196, 402, and 782 solar-type stars for the AAT, CLS, and HARPS campaigns.
-The number of solar-type stars from the CLS survey (402) is lower than that considered by BL24 (562), likely due to the fact that BL24 made use of the third selection criterion only for their SP sample and not for the CLS one.
-Using the third criterion (Sect.~\ref{small_planet_sample}) for the CLS survey thus reduced the number of solar-type stars by 160, while excluding only one system out of 52 with CJs, showing that a baseline $\Delta T \geq\,1$\,yr and an amount of RVs more than 20 for the best dataset of a given target are key to discover CJs.
-The reduced number of the CLS stars resulted in a slightly higher estimate of $f_{\rm CJ}$ (see Table~\ref{table_CLSsurvey_occurrence_rates}), which gets more consistent with the $f_{\rm CJ}$ determinations from the other two AAT and HARPS surveys (see Table~\ref{table_RVsurveys_occurrence_rates}).
+As comparison samples to estimate $f_{\rm CJ}$, we considered the three largest RV surveys with high-precision RVs known to us, namely the AAT, CLS, and HARPS surveys, after applying the same criteria (2) and (3) as above for consistency.
+This yielded 196, 402, and 782 solar-type stars for the AAT, CLS, and HARPS campaigns, respectively.
+The number of solar-type stars from the CLS survey (402) is lower than that considered by BL24 (562), likely because BL24 applied the third selection criterion only to their SP sample and not to the CLS sample.
+Applying the third criterion (Sect.~\ref{small_planet_sample}) to the CLS survey reduced the number of solar-type stars by 160, while excluding only one system out of 52 with CJs, showing that a baseline $\Delta T \geq\,1$\,yr and more than 20 RV measurements for the best dataset of a given target are key to discovering CJs.
+The reduced number of CLS stars resulted in a slightly higher estimate of $f_{\rm CJ}$ (see Table~\ref{table_CLSsurvey_occurrence_rates}), which is more consistent with the $f_{\rm CJ}$ determinations from the other two surveys, AAT and HARPS (see Table~\ref{table_RVsurveys_occurrence_rates}).

-The mass, metallicity and uncertainty on the metallicity of the selected solar-type stars from the three surveys were all taken from the Hypatia catalog\footnote{https://www.hypatiacatalog.com/ .} \citep{2014AJ....148...54H} and are given in Table~\ref{table_RVsurveys}.
+The mass, metallicity, and uncertainty on the metallicity of the selected solar-type stars from the three surveys were all taken from the Hypatia catalog\footnote{https://www.hypatiacatalog.com/ .} \citep{2014AJ....148...54H} and are listed in Table~3 of \href{http://doi.org/10.5281/zenodo.15855983}{Additional Tables}.

-We also merged the three aforementioned RV surveys to create a large comparison sample with 1167 stars, 213 of which are in common between two or even all three surveys (Table~\ref{table_RVsurveys}).
+We also merged the three aforementioned RV surveys to create a large comparison sample with 1167 stars, 213 of which are common to two or all three surveys.
 In this way, we could compute a more precise and accurate $f_{\rm CJ}$ (see Tables~\ref{table_occurrence_rates_metstar} and \ref{table_RVsurveys_occurrence_rates}).